thedoggybrad/messenger-edgewebview2/README.md

-# Known Issue
-If you login for the first time and Facebook thinks the login is suspicious, it will open facebook.com on an external browser.
-Confirm it there and attempt to relogin again using this app.

 ## System Requirement Notice
 This app requires .NET Framework 4.8 or higher to run.
 But it can run on .NET Framework 4.5 if you rebuild it to target this version and adjust some codes yourself.